mwshinn/PyDDM/doc/cookbook/driftnoise.rst

 Finally, here is an example of how we would use this.
 Note that it utilizes :ref:`shared parameters <howto-shared-params>`::

-  from ddm import Model, Fittable from ddm.plot import model_gui gain_start = Fittable(minval=0, maxval=1)
+  from pyddm import Model, Fittable from pyddm.plot import model_gui gain_start = Fittable(minval=0, maxval=1)
   gain_slope = Fittable(minval=0, maxval=2)
   m = Model(drift=DriftUrgencyGain(snr=Fittable(minval=0, maxval=2),